 Guidance for students

-Our mission is to prepare more college women (cis and trans) and nonbinary individuals with the undergraduate education they need to get jobs in the tech world and succeed.
-We are especially interested in advancing Black, Latina, and Indigenous women who want to pursue careers in tech.
-While these are the audiences we serve with our programs, we always are happy to meet allies who support our work and would like to participate in other ways.
+Our mission is to prepare more college women (cis and trans) and nonbinary individuals with the education they need to succeed in the tech world.
+We are especially interested in supporting Black, Latinx, and Indigenous students who want to pursue careers in tech.

 Explore computer programming by taking CS 111, UIC’s introductory computer science course.
 No experience is required — in fact, CS 111 is designed specifically for people who have no background in technology.
 Through fun activities with lots of teamwork, you will learn a computer programming language called Python.
 Break Through Tech Chicago offers sections of CS 111 that are geared specifically for women and nonbinary students at UIC who are just beginning to experiment with technology.

 How do I major or minor in computing?

 If you enjoy what you learn in CS 111, we recommend that you choose a tech-oriented major or minor.
 (You have five options at UIC!)
 Adding a major or minor to your academic program allows you to register for additional tech-related classes that build your knowledge and skills.

 What is the second course that I take as a major or minor?

 No matter which of the UIC majors or minors you choose, your second programming course will be CS 141.
 You may recall that in CS 111, you learn to program computers using a language called Python.
 CS 141 is very similar, but this time you learn a different programming language: C++.
 Curious what CS 141 is like?
 You can: